odoo/documentation/general/base_import/import_faq.rst

 .. image:: media/dragdown.gif
     :align: center

-* When you add a new column, Odoo might not be able to map it automatically if its label doesn't fit any field in Odoo.
+* When you add a new column, Twenty20 might not be able to map it automatically if its label doesn't fit any field in Twenty20.
 Don't worry!
 You can map new columns manually when you test the import.
 Search the list for the corresponding field.